mnagy94/jexer/README.md

 6 - Version 0.7.3291.0, on Windows 10.0.18362.30.
 Tested against
     WSL-1 Debian instance.

-7 - Flickering, and previous images "bleed through" images and text
-    that has covered them.
-But usable in general.

-8 - iTerm2 images only, but functional.
+7 - iTerm2 images only, but functional.